Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     print("------------------------------------------")
 ```

-Note: The Healthcare Entities Analysis service is only available in the Standard pricing tier with API versions v3.1 and up.
+Note: The Healthcare Entities Analysis service is only available with API version v3.1 and newer.

 ### Multiple Analysis